 © Dave Bredeson | Dreamstime

-Tea is hot—literally and figuratively.
+Tea is hot—figuratively and (sometimes) literally.
 It’s the second-most consumed beverage in the world, following only water.
-In the U.S., sales of tea reached $11.5 billion in 2015.
+In the United States, sales of tea reached $11.5 billion in 2015.
 Green tea is particularly trendy, and with good reason.
 The benefits of green tea have been well documented and reported in recent years.

 How does green tea help us?
 It’s known for a wide variety of useful effects on our minds and bodies.
 In July 2017, for example, the Federation of American Societies for Experimental Biology (FASEB) reported on a new study involving mice that suggested that Epigallocatechin-3-gallate, better known as EGCG, “could alleviate high-fat and high-fructose-induced insulin resistance and cognitive impairment.”
 EGCG is the most abundant catechin—a subcategory of flavonoids (themselves a subcategory of polyphenols)—and the most biologically active component in green tea.